dahlsailrunner/playwright-foundations-csharp/readme.md

   - Can add items to cart and see a summary of the cart (shows when empty too)
   - Can submit an order or cancel the order and clear the cart
   - A submitted order will send a fake email

-If you want to "catch" a breaking change with a refactor:

-- change the "admin" role to be "administrator" and see what breaks (maybe make it a different claim type than role and change to a "policy"??)

-Ideas, if you want to add more features to test:

-- Add edit and (soft) delete to the API and WebApp, then write tests
-- More complex "cart edit" functionality
-- Be able to apply a "promotion" on the Cart page

 ## VS Code Setup